Mythagora Homepage

 Traveling through Attica, Dionysos was entertained by a kindly man named Ikarios.
 As a reward for the hospitality, Dionysos gave Ikarios the gift of wine, which was unknown to mortal men at that time.
 When Ikarios shared the wine with his neighbors, they became drunk, murdered Ikarios and hid his body.
 Knowing something was wrong, Ikarios's daughter Erigone used her faithful dog Maira to search for her father.
 When Erigone found Ikarios's dead body she was so overwhelmed with sadness she committed suicide by hanging herself from a tree.
 With Erigone and Ikarios both dead, the faithful dog Maira was placed in the sky as the brightest star and thereafter called the Dog Star.

 Another tragic consequence from the introduction of wine to mortals concerned a man named Dryas.
-Dryas was the son of the king of Thrake and was killed by his father after Dionysos drove the old king mad.
+Dryas was the son of the king of Thrace and was killed by his father after Dionysos drove the old king mad.
 In his drunken state, the confused king mistook his son Dryas for a grape vine and killed him.

 Dryas